Career Definition for a Video Editing Assistant

 While there is no education necessarily required to become a video editing assistant, there are several degree programs in film and video editing that will help one's resume and chances of getting noticed.
 Students must take classes that will help them master computer programs like Final Cut Pro and become experienced in using Apple computers if they wish to stand out from the pack.
 Potential video editing assistants must also be comfortable with video and lighting equipment because they may be used in varying roles on a film set.

 As well as being fluent in Apple computers and Final Cut pro, video editing assistants must be familiar with database management skills, which involves keeping track of all shots and coding them with numbers and timecode.
-Video editing assistants must also possess the skills to understand the working of a movie, television and commercial film set, since they may be asked to perform a job outside of the video editing specialty.
+Video editing assistants must understand the workings of a movie, television and commercial film set, since they may be asked to perform a job outside of the video editing specialty.

 Career and Economic Outlook

 Video editing assistants' salaries vary depending on the size of the project - the larger the project, the larger the budget.
-For comparison, the average annual salary for a video editor was $64,060 as of 2012, according to the U.S. Bureau of Labor Statistics (www.bls.gov); assistants would have a lower salary than this.
-PayScale.com reported in March 2014 that video editors with 0-5 years of experience earned a median salary around $36,000, which would be closer to an assistant's earnings.
+For comparison, the median annual salary for film and video editors was $61,180 as of 2017, according to the U.S. Bureau of Labor Statistics (www.bls.gov); assistants would have a lower salary than this.
+PayScale.com reported in March 2019 that entry-level video editors earned a median salary around $40,576, which would be closer to an assistant's earnings.
 Many video editing assistants see their position as a stepping stone to moving up the ladder and becoming full-time editor or, in some cases, director.

 Alternate Career Options